Visuri2006/ShadowFox/Intermediate/Car-Selling-Price-Prediction/README.md

 # Car Selling Price Prediction using Machine Learning

 ## Project Overview
-This project predicts the selling price of used cars using Machine Learning techniques.
-The model is trained using different car features such as fuel type, transmission type, kilometers driven, showroom price, owner details, and manufacturing year.
+This project focuses on predicting the selling price of used cars using Machine Learning techniques.
+The system analyzes various car-related features such as fuel type, transmission type, manufacturing year, showroom price, kilometers driven, and ownership details to estimate the approximate selling price of a car.

-The project also includes data visualization and performance evaluation of the model.
+The project includes data preprocessing, feature encoding, exploratory data analysis, data visualization, and model training using the Random Forest Regressor algorithm.

----

-## Features
-- Data preprocessing
-- Feature encoding
-- Exploratory Data Analysis (EDA)
-- Data visualization using graphs
-- Machine Learning model training
-- Car selling price prediction
-- Model accuracy evaluation

----
+Different visualizations such as selling price distribution, correlation heatmaps, fuel type distribution, and year-wise selling price analysis were generated to better understand the dataset and model behavior.

+The trained model achieved a high accuracy with an R² score of approximately 0.98, demonstrating effective prediction performance.

 ## Technologies Used
 - Python